MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-customize-branding-customers.md

 Before you customize any settings, the neutral default branding will appear in your sign-in and sign-up pages.
 You can customize this default experience with a custom background image or color, favicon, layout, header, and footer.
 You can also upload a [custom CSS](~/fundamentals/reference-company-branding-css-template.md).

-1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Global Administrator](~/identity/role-based-access-control/permissions-reference.md#global-administrator).
+1. Sign in to the [Microsoft Entra admin center](https://entra.microsoft.com) as at least a [Organizational Branding Administrator](~/identity/role-based-access-control/permissions-reference.md).
 1. If you have access to multiple tenants, use the **Settings** icon :::image type="icon" source="media/common/admin-center-settings-icon.png" border="false"::: in the top menu to switch to the customer tenant you created earlier from the **Directories + subscriptions** menu.
 1. Browse to **Company Branding** either by using the search bar or by navigating to **Home** > **Tenant overview** > **Customize branding**.